 Any Protestant with integrity must ask themselves why Protestantism has resulted in thirty-thousand plus different groups who all claim to possess the correct interpretation of the Bible.
 If Protestantism and Sola Scriptura truly come from God, why can none of them agree on what the Bible says, or on something as basic as what it means to be Christian?
 How can they all claim to know what the Bible says, and yet not agree on what that is?

 The answer is simple.
 Protestantism and its foundational doctrine of Sola Scriptura, as it exists in modern Christianity, operate under several false assumptions.
-An assumption is something we take for granted.
-Assumptions naturally lead to conclusions.
-Therefore, false assumptions lead to wrong conclusions.
 Christ says, “every good tree bringeth forth good fruit; but a bad tree bringeth forth evil fruit” (Matthew 7:17).
 If we judge Sola Scriptura by its fruit, we are left with one conclusion: this tree must be “hewn down, and cast into the fire” (Matthew 7:19).

 Tradition is an inherent feature of groups, religious or not.
 The real question, then, is which tradition we should use to interpret the Bible.
 Should we trust the Apostolic Tradition of the Orthodox Church, with its roots traced back to Christ Himself?
-Or should we trust the muddled, modern traditions of Protestantism that have no roots beyond the Reformation?
+Or should we trust the muddled, modern traditions of Joe Schmoe that have no roots beyond the 1920s?

-Since the Bible is the Protestant’s solution to all doctrinal disputes, you must use the Bible itself to disprove Sola Scriptura.
-The Bible doesn’t actually say anywhere that it is the sole authority and that we should reject tradition.
-However, if you ask a Protestant where the Bible says this, they may point to 2 Timothy 3:15-17 and use it as their justification.
+Since the Bible is the Protestant solution to all doctrinal disputes, you must use the Bible itself to disprove Sola Scriptura.
+Scripture doesn’t actually say that it is the sole authority and that we should reject tradition.
+However, if you ask a Protestant where the Bible says this, they may point to this passage:

 …from a child thou hast known the Holy Scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.
 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, thoroughly furnished unto all good works.2 Timothy 3:15-17